Skip to content

 Ä / äA-Umlautlike E in bedMädchen (girl)

-Ö / öO-Umlautlike ER in her (without R)schön (beautiful)
+Ö / öO-Umlautlike er in her (without R)schön (beautiful)

-Ü / üU-Umlautlike EW in fewüber (over/about)
+Ü / üU-Umlautlike ew in fewüber (over/about)

-ßEszett / sharp Slike SS in missStraße (street)
+ßEszett / sharp Slike ss in missStraße (street)

 💡

-Umlauts are NOT decoration — they change the meaning! schon = already, schön = beautiful.
+Umlauts are not decoration — they change the meaning! schon = already, schön = beautiful.

 🧠